-The Arts Council and Dublin City University invite applications for Writer in Residence for the calendar year 2022.
+The Arts Council and University College Cork invite applications for Writer in Residence for the calendar year 2022.

-The Writer in Residence scheme was established to provide a stimulating university environment for the resident artist and afford them a degree of financial support to concentrate on their own practice.
-The residency brings energy and dynamism to the university, and allows students and faculty to engage with a practicing artist for a concentrated period.
+The Arts Council Writer in Residence was established to provide a stimulating environment for the resident writer, and afford a degree of financial support to concentrate on their own practice.
+Additionally, the residency brings energy and dynamism to the university, and allows students and faculty to engage with a practicing writer for a concentrated period.

-About the Residency
+About the residency

-The Writer in Residence will be engaged for the calendar year 2022 and will primarily support creative writing modules in the School of English, Dublin City University, but will also have opportunities to engage with the school's wider undergraduate and postgraduate offerings, as well as with the wider university.
+The Writer in Residence will be engaged for the calendar year 2022 and will be situated in the School of English and Digital Humanities in University College Cork, with the opportunity to engage with the wider campus.